bucketco/bucket-javascript-sdk/packages/cli/README.md

 2. Go to `Settings > Developer`.
 3. Click `Edit config` and paste the `STDIO` config.
 4. Save and restart Claude Desktop.

-## Global Options

-These options can be used with any command:

-- `--debug`: Enable debug mode for verbose output
-- `--base-url <url>`: Set the base URL for Bucket API
-- `--api-url <url>`: Set the API URL directly (overrides base URL)
-- `--help`: Display help information for a command

 ## Development